nyumed-judy-lab/Heckman-domain-generalization/README.md

 This section imports the necessary modules and defines the network and model for HeckmanDG.
 If the data is tabular, a HeckmanDNN network is defined with four hidden layers, batch normalization, dropout, and ReLU activation.
 The optimizer and scheduler are defined using partial functions.
 A HeckmanDGBinaryClassifier model is then defined with the network, optimizer, and scheduler as input, and the model is trained on the training data using the fit function.
 If the data is image data, a HeckmanCNN network is defined with four convolutional layers, batch normalization, dropout, and ReLU activation.
 A HeckmanDGBinaryClassifierCNN model is then defined with the network, optimizer, and scheduler as input, and the model is trained on the training data using the fit function.

 - Here, we initialize the neural networks (NNs) and run the Heckman DG model.
 We use deep neural networks (DNNs; a.k.a. multi-layer perceptron) and convolutional neural networks (CNNs) for the tabular data and image data, respectively.

+- We use the one-step optimization (see HeckmanBinaryClassifier) to train the Heckman DG model.
+The Heckman DG model has selection (g) network to predict domains and the outcome (f) network to predict label (class, multi-class, or countinous variable).
+They are composed of neural network structures; deep neural network (DNN; or a.k.a. multi-layer perceptron; MLP) for tabular datasets and convolutional neural networks (CNNs) for image datasets.
+This repository provides data-specific convolutional neural networks (CNN) structures recommended by [WILDS](https://proceedings.mlr.press/v139/koh21a) paper.
+In addition, we follow the hyperparameters of each data and model recommended by [HeckmanDG](https://openreview.net/forum?id=fk7RbGibe1) paper.

 ##### Tabular Data: **HeckmanDNN**
 For the tabular data, you need to import the **HeckmanDNN** function.
 The **HeckmanDNN** contains the selection model (g_layers) and outcome model (f_layers), so please put the number of nodes and layers to construct them.
 This is an example of the **HeckmanDNN**.